Meet Our Team of Veterinarians

 Dr. Julia Goodman, DVM

 In 2011, Dr. Julia Goodman received a Bachelor's in Biology and a minor in Management at Central Michigan University.
-She then received her Doctorate from Michigan State University in 2015 and began working at Riversbend in the fall of 2015.
+She then received her Doctorate of Veterinary Medicine from Michigan State University in 2015 and began working as an associate veterinarian at Riversbend in the fall of 2015.

 Dr. Rick Beisinger, DVM